ebs-integrator/localize-with-spreadsheet-gradle/README.md

 # localizations-gradle-plugin

-This is a Gradle project to install the localize-with-spreadsheet configurations in our projects.
+This is a Gradle project to install the localize-with-spreadsheet configurations in our projects and create a gradle  task to update localizations from a Google spreadsheet.

 ## Publishing the plugin